You rely on your immune system to protect you from infections and keep you healthy … and here’s where gut health comes in.

 Once your immune system sees what it’s up against, it responds with powerful weapons to defeat the threat before it affects your health.

 Your immune system can’t function properly — or fully protect you — without the support of good bacteria in your gut.
 Unfortunately, it doesn’t take much to throw your gut bacteria out of balance and sabotage your immune system and gut health.

 Your Immune System Relies on Your Gut Health

 Your gut microbiome contains trillions of bacteria, both good and bad.
-When your gut microbiome has a healthy balance, good bacteria (probiotics) outnumber bad bacteria (pathogens) and contribute to your overall wellbeing.
+When your gut microbiome has a healthy balance, good bacteria (probiotics) outnumber bad bacteria (pathogens) and contribute to your overall well-being.

-But when your gut microbiome falls out of balance and into a state of dysbiosis, bad bacteria outnumber good bacteria.
+When your gut microbiome falls out of balance and into a state of dysbiosis, bad bacteria outnumber good bacteria.
 When that happens, your gut microbiome has a negative impact on your immune system.

 Dysbiosis can lead your immune system to overreact, creating inflammation and attacking your own healthy cells.
 It can also cause an immune system under-reaction, which leaves you extra vulnerable to any infections that are going around.

-These 7 Gut Health Disruptors Weaken Your Immune System
+7 Gut Health Disruptors

 Gut dysbiosis damages your immune system and the way it responds to infections.
 That’s why it’s crucial to get your gut microbiome in healthy balance and keep it there.

-But many features of everyday life work against a healthy gut microbiome and immune system, leaving you extra vulnerable to infections.
+Many features of everyday life work against a healthy gut microbiome and immune system, leaving you extra vulnerable to infections.
 Some of the worst culprits include: